An Overview of Ulnar Nerve Entrapment

 It is this specific nerve that allows the pinky finger to move all the way and the ring finger partially.
 It is a huge controller of the little muscles in the hand that help make fine movements.

 Ulnar nerve entrapment, also known as cubital tunnel syndrome, occurs when the ulnar nerve becomes compressed or entrapped.
 When this occurs, pain and the inability to move the little finger will be present.
 It is not known what exactly causes the compression that entraps the ulnar nerve, but prior fractures of the elbow, cysts, swelling of the elbow joint and bone spurs are likely reasons.
 Some people may confuse the symptoms with arthritis of the elbow

 Symptoms of Cubital Tunnel Syndrome

 In addition to pain in the hand, pinky finger and ring finger, ulnar nerve entrapment can cause symptoms of tingling, numbness and a “falling asleep” feeling in the ring finger and little finger, especially when the elbow is bent.
 There may be an aching pain on the inside of the elbow.
 Oftentimes, it may be hard to move the fingers in and out or to hold or grip objects.
 Finger coordination will also become difficult (for example, typing or playing the piano).

 Many times, patients will confuse cubital tunnel syndrome with carpal tunnel syndrome because they have similar symptoms.
-However, these two conditions involve different nerves (in the case of carpal tunnel, the medial nerve is affected).
+However, these two conditions involve different nerves (in the case of carpal tunnel, the median nerve is affected).
 Carpal tunnel syndrome typically causes tingling in the thumb, index finger, and long finger.

 If the nerve is very compressed or has been compressed for a long time, muscle wasting in the hand can occur.
 Once this happens, muscle wasting cannot be reversed.
 For this reason, it is important to see the doctor as soon as any of the symptoms are noticed.